Soda Ash In Soap Making:

 Even the slightest amount of excess water can cause the bottoms or corners to get a bit un-formed.

-Again it’s about technique here as well.
-Give it a try and see what you think.
+Again, it’s about technique here as well.
 This method also gives the bars a glossy look, like the steamer.

 Related Article: Cleanup & Safety Tips for Soap Making: Let’s Chat About it

 Well that’s it, soda ash in a nutshell!
-Hopefully you don’t run into soda ash too severely, or too regularly as you refine and try different techniques in soaping, but if you do, reference back to this page for help!
+Hopefully you don’t run into soda ash too severely, or too regularly as you refine and try different techniques in soaping.
+However, if you do, reference back to this page for help!